15 of the best things to do in Rome on your first visit

 Great in name it’s also great in influence.
 The Pantheon became the inspiration for many of the great Renaissance architects’ work, even inspiring Andrea Palladio himself!

-The Trevi Fountain is a real stunner!
-It’s often said to be the most beautiful fountain in the world both in the morning and night.
+Fontana di Trevi is a real stunner!
+It’s often said to be the most beautiful fountain in the world both in the morning and night, which makes a visit here one of the best things to do in Rome.
 (Which is more than can be said for most of us.)
 With Greek Gods and Goddesses posing at the forefront of the structure, crystal clear water and architecture that leaves one wanting to see more, it definitely deserves the title awarded it.
 Another reason for it to be admired is for its impressive size.
 Measuring more than 20 meters in width and 26 meters in height, the Trevi Fountain is one you won’t be able to miss even if you tried.

 Not just the beauty but also the myth of Trevi Fountain always attracts a hoard of people around it.
 But this myth may mean emptying your purse.
 Whether your wish is returning to Rome or falling in love with an attractive Italian, it makes sense that over a million coins are collected from the fountain every year!